Reid-T-W/alx-backend-javascript/0x01-ES6_promise/README.md

 ## 2. Catch me if you can!
 ## 3. Handle multiple successful promises
 ## 4. Simple promise
 A function that returns a resolved promise
+## 5. Reject the promises
+A function that returns a rejected promise